TRUBDUBZ/Python-Dice-Roller/README.md

-# Python-Dice-Roller
-# 🎲 Dice Roller App (Python + Tkinter)
+## 🎲 Dice Roller App

-A fun, simple desktop dice roller application built using Python and Tkinter.
-Roll a virtual six-sided die with the click of a button!
-Great for board games, teaching beginner programming, or just some nerdy fun.

----
+A Python desktop app using `tkinter` and `Pillow` to roll virtual dice with customizable quantity.

-## 🖥️ Features
+### 🆕 Features

-- Graphical interface with a dark theme
-- Six unique dice face images
+- 🎲 Roll 1 to 10 dice
-- Random dice roll each time you click
-- Clean and minimal design
+- 🔢 Shows individual results and total sum

----
+- 📐 Dice image size adjusts with window resizing
+- ✅ **New!** Added a **Clear Button** to reset the interface without closing the app

 ## 📸 Screenshot